In this article Los Angeles DUI Defense Lawyer discusses DMV Hearing Appeal. Click on the links below to go directly to

 Once the writ is filed, the Superior Court will schedule a court date where the DMV will assign a Deputy Attorney General (DAG) to represent its interests.
 At this initial court date, the court will select dates for trial and dates for filing papers.
 There are three papers that need to be filed in a writ case: the opening brief; an opposition, and the response to the opposition.
 The opening brief is filed by you; the opposition is filed by DMV and then you have a chance to file a response to the opposition.
 DUI lawyer Los Angeles will help you fight your writ case and knows how to argue with the judges to get your driver’s license back.
 Prior to trial, you have to pay for an “administrative record” which is a recorded copy of everything that was said during the hearing transcribed by the DMV reporter.
 The administrative record has to be filed in a special format, requiring bate stamps and special wire binding.

-That review is called Writ of Mandate and must be made within 30 days of the DMV order of suspension or within 90 days if the driver requested an administrative review of the DMV order.
+That review is called a Writ of Mandate and must be made within 30 days of the DMV order of suspension or within 90 days if the driver requested an administrative review of the DMV order.
 The filing deadline is usually extended to 4 days (making it 34 and 94 days) because of service by mail.

 California Code of Civil Procedure Section 1094.5 explains the procedure and reasons to file a writ.
 Specifically, CCP 1094.5(b) explains that the